parrotgeek1/ParrotMod_Nexus_7_2012/Readme.txt

 IMPORTANT NOTE
 --------------

+ParrotMod requires a recovery that has BusyBox built in.
+(All versions of TWRP do.
+CWM does not.)
 PLEASE disable io scheduler/RAM/read ahead tweaks in kernel apps.
 They override ParrotMod's meticulously optimized settings.
 REQUIRES LATEST SUPERSU INSTALLED FIRST http://download.chainfire.eu/supersu-stable EVEN IF YOUR ROM HAS BUILT IN ROOT LIKE CYANOGENMOD, TURN IT OFF IN SETTINGS, THEN FLASH SUPERSU!!